-- Does one of the following: - Overwrites the error record with the syndrome for the new error. - Keeps the syndrome for the previous error. - Modifies ERR<n>STATUS.{CE, DE, UE} to indicate the component error state.
-See Component error states and priorities. - Counts the error, if a corrected error counter is implemented and the error is of a type that the counter counts. - R{BGXQQ} If counting a Deferred error or Uncorrected error causes the counter to overflow, then ERR<n>STATUS.OF is set as it would be for a Corrected error that causes corrected error counter overflow.
+An implementation might include error detection for the error record itself, meaning the component could detect an error in the error record itself and the previous component error state is not known.

+If counting a Deferred error or Uncorrected error causes the counter to overflow, then ERR<n>STATUS.OF is set as it would be for a Corrected error that causes corrected error counter overflow.
 However, if the RAS System Architecture requires that recording the Deferred error or Uncorrected error sets the ERR<n>STATUS.OF flag to 0b1, then this flag is also set to 0b1 even if the error is counted and the corrected error counter does not overflow.

-3.2.2.1 Component error states and priorities
+3.3.2.1 Component error states and priorities

-R{PXCDZ} The highest priority recorded component error state type is recorded in the ERR<n>STATUS.{V, CE, DE, UE, UET} fields, as shown in Table 3.1.
+The highest priority recorded component error state type is recorded in the ERR<n>STATUS.{V, CE, DE, UE, UET} fields, as shown in Table 3.1.